 Use a resistance band attached to a high point above your head.
 Place the band at your anterior deltoid for some distraction to the shoulder.
 Lean forward, place your arm you are trying to stretch behind your lower back, and grab your wrist with the opposite hand to lock your shoulder in the back position, rotate your trunk while leaning forward.
 You can also add some neck stretch and mobilization to get the most of this stretch, tilt your head away from the side you are working on while leaning your body.
 Try to find the stiff spots by adjusting your hand, or how much you rotate.
 Hold at the position you can feel a nice stretch for around 20 seconds.

-Hope these will help you to put your shoulders in a solid back position.
+We hope these will help you put your shoulders in a solid back position, increasing your shoulder mobility and flexibility.
 Again, if you have previous injuries or have more than moderate discomfort during the stretches, please visit us or a healthcare professional within your reach.
 Good luck!

 Do wall squats build muscle?
 Wall squats are a compound exercise because it works multiple muscle groups, so you are gaining a lot for the work you...